Authentic experiences to seek out when experiencing Britain and its culture as a visitor.

 When? - November to February approx.

-Pub crawl - get drunk with your mates and get a take-away on the way home
+Pub crawl - visit a few with your mates and get a take-away on the way home

 A pub crawl is a drinking excursion where a drink is taken at a pub or bar after which the group move on to another pub or bar, a process which is repeated until the agreed end of the evening or when the pubs shut.